gin31259461/Arch-Hyprland/README.md

 ### Known issues

-1. `QT` based apps may not be able to run on hyprland
+1. some `qt` or `gtk3` based app may not be able to run on hyprland, `electron` based app seems to work well so far
+2. the app not using `qt`, `gtk3`, `electron` lib may also not be able to run on hyprland

 ### Note